NanoComp/meep/doc/docs/Python_User_Interface.md

 Run and Step Functions
 ----------------------

 The actual work in Meep is performed by *run* functions, which time-step the simulation for a given amount of time or until a given condition is satisfied.
+These are attributes of the `Simulation` class.

 The run functions, in turn, can be modified by use of *step functions*: these are called at every time step and can perform any arbitrary computation on the fields, do outputs and I/O, or even modify the simulation.
 The step functions can be transformed by many *modifier functions*, like *at_beginning*, *during_sources*, etcetera which cause them to only be called at certain times, etcetera, instead of at every time step.